 Hi, I'm Tigran.
 I'm a software engineer currently working at Netflix.
 This site is the journal of my thoughts on things that I find interesting.
-Usually, it's within the intersection of software tools, building products, and finding fulfilling work.
+I have broad interests, but I often say that I'm a technologist with a deep appreciation for the liberal arts.
 If you're unsure what to read, start from Working for Someone vs. Doing Your Own Thing, The Soul of Our Work, or Reliability and performance in software tools.

 • In this personal blog post, I share my journey of falling in love with programming as a teenager in Armenia and the transformative impact it has had on my life.
 Through dedication, passion, and hard work, I overcame obstacles to become a "serious" programmer and encourage others to pursue their dreams in the world of coding.